Love Land is a multi-channel program making mental and sexual health education globally accessible.

 Global Numbers

-for too many young people on our planet.
+Mental and sexual health education is still a big global taboo, with dramatic consequences for too many young people on our planet.

 People 12-24 years old